tobajer/i2cbitbang/README.md

 # i2cbitbang
 Recently I needed bit-bang i2c for creating SCCB communication which is slightly different from i2c as it has ACK bit as Don't care bit.
 Since I cound't find any lib for my needs, I wrote my own one in C++.
+It is based on i2c template from https://en.wikipedia.org/wiki/I%C2%B2C.
 This is bit-banging version of i2c for STM32F4 with possibility to create many i2c ports (limited by GPIO number).
 It supports clock stretching and different speeds according to standards.
+It does not support arbitration lost, but it can be easily added by yourself.
 It can be easily adopted to other STM32 microcontrollers.
-This lib uses Delay class which is based on DWT timer in STM.
+This lib uses Delay class which is based on DWT timer available in STMs.

 <p><b>Instruction</b></P>

 1. Edit <code>i2cbitbang_board.h</code> file and specify your i2c ports